stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: java

-  (todo)
+  (java.todo)

 .. only:: nodejs

-  (todo)
+  (java.todo)

 .. only:: php

    .. warning::

     This feature is not yet available in the PHP SDK.
-Please use the Stormpath Admin Console, or switch this page to the REST API documentation.
 For updates, you can follow `ticket #148 <https://github.com/stormpath/stormpath-sdk-php/issues/148>`_ on Github.

+    In the meantime, please use the Stormpath Admin Console, or consult the REST API documentation.

     .. todo::